therapy is first & foremost

 I think it should be mentioned that in addition to working as a therapist, I’m also a human being not unlike yourself.
 I’m a daughter, sister, wife, friend, and aunt.
 I’m a 9 on the Enneagram and an INTP on the Myers-Briggs.

 I grew up in Ontario, came out west for university, and have called BC ‘home’ ever since.
 Mountains are one place I feel greatly at peace: they give me needed perspective, remind me of my physical + mental resiliency, and evoke a deep appreciation in me for the beauty of this world.
-When I’m not hiking or camping I’m probably experimenting in the kitchen, reading out on the back deck, or meeting up with a friend for coffee.
+When I’m not hiking or camping I’m probably experimenting in the kitchen, reading out on the back deck, walking my beloved golden retriever by the river, or meeting up with a friend for coffee.

 I have always had a deep curiosity towards people and a desire to discuss what is real— even if it’s painful or hard.
 I think this is what led me into the counselling profession in the first place.
 I believe in the power of counselling + I’m grateful everyday for the work I get to do as a therapist.